josokw/HopfieldANN/README.md

 [![Build Status](https://travis-ci.org/josokw/HopfieldANN.svg?branch=master)](https://travis-ci.org/josokw/HopfieldANN)

+## Building

+The application does not use dynamic memory allocation.

+Use *CMake* and *make* to build the application:

+    mkdir build
+    cd build
+    cmake ..
+    make

+The excutable can be found in the *bin* directory.

+## Executing

+If the *build* directory is the current directory:

+    ../bin/hopfieldann ../data/hopf02.dat

+## Hopfield recurrent artificial neural network

 A Hopfield network is a recurrent artificial neural network (ANN) and was invented by John Hopfield in 1982.
 A Hopfield network is a one layered network.